Overview for Windows 10 reset stuck issue

 Solution 5.
 Restore from image backup

-Other than resetting the PC, when you have system issue, you can go back to the good state by performing system restore from an image backup.
-Also, when Windows 10/11 reset stuck happens, you can solve this issue by restoring system to the previous version from a backup if you have one.
+Other than resetting the PC, when your computer have system issue, you can restore your computer to the earlier date by performing system restore from an image backup.
+Also, this applies to Windows 10 reset stuck error.

-When you are asked to select Windows 10/11 installation type, click Custom: Install Windows only.
+Step 4.
+Follow the on-screen instructions until you are asked to select Windows 10 installation type, click Custom: Install Windows only.

-Preventive measure to protect your computer from system failures
+How to protect your computer from system failure

 Next, we will show you how to create system image backup.
 Download the freeware to get started: